BDC Hamburger Icon

 Open row

-Generational influence how people communicate, think and work.
+Generational influences can affect how people communicate, think and work.
 Four active generations are in the workforce in 2024, each with unique characteristics and worldviews.
-For business owners and managers, it’s vital to understand the characteristics of each generation, including what motivates them and their communication style.
+For business owners and managers, it’s vital to understand the characteristics of each generation, including what motivates them and their communication styles.
 Understanding your team will help you adapt your leadership style to utilize everyone’s talents to benefit your organization and other employees.

 Did You Know?Did you know

-Various generations also have payment preferences, an important consideration for businesses.
-For example, Gen Zers are comfortable with mobile payment apps, while Gen Xers are heavy credit card users.
+How different generations prefer to pay can differ significantly.
+For example, Gen Zers are comfortable with digital payment methods while Gen Xers are heavy credit card users.

 What is a multigenerational workforce?